aburgin329/Stoplight/End User Documentation.md

 - When the system is on:
 - The power button appears directly below the stoplight.
 - Click the power button (**⏻**).
-- A confirmation modal will appear asking,
+- A confirmation pop up will appear asking,
  > "Are you sure you want to power off the system?"
 - Click **"Yes"** to power off.
-A **"Powering off…"** message will briefly display, then the system will turn off and the off modal will appear.
+A **"Powering off…"** message will briefly display, then the system will turn off and the off pop up will appear.

 ---